ixa-ehu/ixa-pipe-wikify/README.md

     java -version

-You should now see that your jdk is 1.7
+You should now see that your JDK is 1.7.

 ### 2. Install MAVEN 3